affixalex/crowdcrunch/README.md

 world with [GraphQL stitching](https://codeburst.io/nodejs-graphql-micro-services-using-remote-stitching-7540030a0753).
 This is actually as cool as it sounds!
 One great thing about this approach is that it is language agnostic, so you can choose a different programming language if it is more well suited to a particular service.
-One current drawback of this approach is that there isn't a good solution for GraphQL Subscriptions but I'm confident that solutions will emerge soon.

 At a glance, you can see that this repository is itself a Helm chart.
 Deployment and rolling upgrades are a fundamental part of the design here!
+This repository initially began life as a Helm chart which refers to the deployment of our application as a whole; a collection of services!

+    cd ~
+    helm create crowdcrunch

-Let's create some subcharts describing our microservices.
+Then I created some subcharts describing our microservices.

     cd charts
     helm create customers